TheLycorisRadiata/game_unity_treasureventure/README.md

 From Dec 15th to Dec 21st 2022, [Mourat](https://github.com/Mourat), [Doramail](https://github.com/doramail) and I worked in collaboration in the context of a school project.
 The goal was to discover Git and teamwork, and to learn a few things with the Unity engine, namely the new input system.

 We were asked to make a small game, and we decided on a platformer.
-Our inspirations were Super Mario 64, Spyro The Dragon, and Crash Bandicoot.
 Having a week to develop something, and managing the teamwork aspect, we couldn't finish what we had in mind, but we are proud of what we managed to do nonetheless.

 This collab version runs on Unity 2021.3.15f1 and its last commit is [be8e129e342bdf5adc788d0104b95a083e391489](https://github.com/TheLycorisRadiata/game_unity_treasureventure/tree/be8e129e342bdf5adc788d0104b95a083e391489).